Connect Stripe to a React TypeScript Ecommerce.

 npm run devand start listening to the client-side API requests.

-Set Up the Stripe Integration.
+Set Up the Stripe Integration in your React App.

 - Create the .env file in the root of the Mini Monster Store and copy your publishable key from Stripe.